greenplum-db/geospatial/README.md

 This may happen because `postgis.so` cannot find one or more of the third party .so files to link against.
 Here is a workaround

+1. Edit /etc/ld.so.conf and add all the non default library paths that are used by geospatial.

+For e.g. if you compiled and installed `proj` in /tmp/proj-install, this is how /etc/ld.so.conf would look like
 ```
-1. Edit /etc/ld.so.conf and add all the non default library paths that are used by geospatial
-1. Run ldconfig
+   include ld.so.conf.d/*.conf
+   /tmp/proj-install/lib
 ```
+2. Run ldconfig

 ## Sub-directories under planing
 1. postgis